Last Updated on

 Sun protection, such as sunscreen, lip balm, and sunglasses will keep you healthy and in a good mood.
 Sunburn doesn’t just affect you when you get home from your trip.
 It saps your energy from the moment you get burnt as your body attempts to repair itself.

 Most clothing depends on your specific location, again this is where locally experienced backpackers can help you out.

 Breakfast will often consist of instant oatmeal or grits.
-You can also find varieties of dehydrated eggs that can be cooked on your camp stove.
+You can also find varieties of dehydrated eggs that can be cooked on your camp stove – or you can just cook them at home in your egg cooker.
 Fruits, bagels, and cheese are all great trail foods, but they might weigh you down if you are trying to go light-weight.